William-D-Jones/rt-counter/README.md

 reads that also extend past the 3' end of a gene and into the surrounding genomic DNA.

-# Detailed Read Counting Procedure
+## Detailed Read Counting Procedure:

     Counts paired-end reads from a BAM file using the following procedure:
     1. A template counts toward the 'base' transcript of a feature F if: